How to spot a bot on Facebook: 8 Red flags and tools to protect your profile

 It includes:

-- Artificial intelligence (AI): Utilizes machine learning to detect malicious activities such as repeated posting, suspicious logins, and sending many friend requests.
+1. Artificial intelligence (AI) utilizes machine learning to detect malicious activities, such as repeated posting, suspicious logins, and sending numerous friend requests.

-- Content moderation teams: Apply human reviewers to analyze borderline cases brought up by algorithms.
+5. Content moderation teams: Utilize human reviewers to analyze borderline cases identified by algorithms.

-- Account verification processes: Requests additional verification (e.g., phone numbers or IDs) for suspicious accounts.
+6. Account verification processes: Request additional verification (e.g., phone numbers or IDs) for suspicious accounts.

 Despite these, Millions of bots continue to be manufactured daily, so user vigilance is paramount.